soso-song/loqal-discussion-website/README.md

 This is an example of creating an admin user.

 ## How to use?
+#### Starting the application
 Clone locally:
 ```shell
 git clone https://github.com/csc309-summer-2020/team11.git
 cd team11
 index.html
 ```
+#### Create an account or log in
+* Start from index.html.
+Click on "get started" in the bottom.
+* Register by entering all required fields in the left block and press the “Register” button, this will lead you to a page showing some popular tags that you could subscribe to.

-Start from index.html.
-Click on "get started" in the bottom, then register or use either one of the following accounts to log in.
+* OR use either one of the following accounts to log in.

 | Username | Password |
 | ------------- | ------------- |